 And that's it!
 You could add a clasp if you want a shorter length, but mine are large enough to slip over my noggin.

 I've been rocking the dark blue one with my bright orange Calvin Klein dress (from Winner's) and the pink one with pale greys.
-Purdy.
-And cheap!
+I love how pretty these are - an how inexpensive!
 Using craft store coupons for the chain and bails, both necklace together cost less than $10.00 (I'm not counting the epoxy, because that's a townhouse staple)!